iamanonymous419/terraform-aws-custom-module/modules/spot/README.md

-Here's the updated README that includes the explanation of each output for the EC2 instance module:
+# Terraform EC2 Spot Instance Module

----
+> **Note:**

-# Terraform EC2 Instance Module
+> This module is designed to **provision EC2 Spot Instances** in AWS.
+Spot Instances allow you to take advantage of unused EC2 capacity at a discounted cost compared to On-Demand pricing.

-This Terraform module provisions an EC2 instance in AWS, along with the required resources such as security groups, SSH key pairs, and root block storage.
+This Terraform module provisions an EC2 **Spot Instance** in AWS, along with the required resources such as security groups, SSH key pairs, and root block storage.
 It is highly customizable and supports a variety of configurations for deployment environments.

 ## Requirements